Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 One benefit of supporting the Live themes is that it can also save time in development, because `[live.*]` objects and their various states link to them by default.
 Consider that making your device look like native Live devices also helps provide users with a consistent experience in Live.

-For an object color to automatically follow Live themes, it needs to be set to its default value with the Set to Default Value option in the Max inspector.
+For an object color to automatically follow Live themes, it needs to be set to a **dynamic color**, a feature introduced in Max with Live 11.
+By default, live.* UI objects have their colors set to dynamic colors.
+For more information, see the [dynamic colors reference](https://docs.cycling74.com/max8/vignettes/dynamic_colors).

+To make sure a color property has its original dynamic color value, you can set it to its default value.

 <img width=452 alt="Default color value" src="images/default-color-value.png">